ASchuehle/Scripts_for_Digital_Humanities/README.md

 # Scripts_for_Humanities
 Scripts for Data collecting and date wrangling

+Language for all scripts will be Python 3